rackerlabs/support-how-to/content/how-to/cloud-load-balancers/drain-connections-to-load-balanced-server/index.md

 Server *draining* redirects incoming calls and new connections from a specified server to other servers connected to the same load balancer.
-YOu can use draining to minimize service interruption when taking a server offline for maintenance.
+You can use draining to minimize service interruption when taking a server offline for maintenance.
 Sessions started before you put the server into draining status continue until completion.
-When all sessions have ended, the system considerd the server to be drained and you can take it offline.
+When all sessions have ended, the system considered the server to be drained and you can take it offline.
 The following steps help ensure minimal service interruption when removing a cloud server from an active load balancer.